We use third-party cookies in order to personalise your experience. Read our Privacy Policy.

 FAQs

-What industries within big corporates attract ex-consultants the most?
+What functions within big corporates attract ex-consultants the most?

 • Internal strategy, corporate development, operations, product management, and digital transformation teams commonly hire consultants.